The Engineering Behind Muncie Start

 Featured in Muncie Power Quarterly, Issue 3, 2018

-Operators of work truck equipment with high-inertia or heavy loads stand to gain increased life for their system’s hydraulic components and decreased life wear on their transmission with Muncie Power Products’ new modulated clutch engagement system – Muncie Start.
+A graphic showing the difference of a inertia that occurs upon startup.
+A red line on the graph shows the inertia upon startup going above the transmission torque limit without Muncie Start modulation.
+A red line shows the inertia upon startup well below the transmission torque startup with Muncie Start modulation.
+Operators of work truck equipment with high-inertia or heavy loads stand to gain increased life for their system’s hydraulic components and decreased life wear on their transmission with Muncie Power Products’ new modulated clutch engagement system—Muncie Start®.

-Released in the second quarter of 2018, Muncie Start reduces the startup torque for high-inertia or heavy loads – which has commonly led to wear on the truck’s power take-off, subsequently driven mechanical components and even its transmission.
+Released in the second quarter of 2018, Muncie Start reduces the startup torque for high-inertia or heavy loads—which has commonly led to wear on the truck’s power take-off (PTO), subsequently driven mechanical components, and even its transmission.

 “The primary point of the Muncie Start is to reduce the startup torque of the PTO by proportionately engaging the clutches,” explained Design Engineer III – Controls Kevin Wijesekera.

 Gradually engaging the power take-off’s clutch mechanism results in a smooth engagement.
-This is opposed to the traditional shock load encountered when the power take-off is engaged and abrupt startup torque is generated, as the power take-off accelerates the load from stationary to full speed – according to Senior Design Engineer Brian Perry.
+This is opposed to the traditional shock load encountered when the PTO is engaged and abrupt startup torque is generated, as the PTO accelerates the load from stationary to full speed—according to Senior Design Engineer Brian Perry.

-“The electric module sends a specific waveform on startup to soft engage the clutches,” Wijesekera noted from an electrical standpoint.
+“The electric module sends a specific waveform on startup to soft engage the clutches,” Kevin noted from an electrical standpoint.
 “This waveform is preprogrammed and unique to certain PTO lines.”

 While Muncie Start uses electrical engineering to reduce the startup torque, it also relies on mechanical engineering to respond to the electrical waveform and reduce the startup torque mechanically.

-Perry likens this to a light bulb with a dimmer switch versus a light bulb with a normal on/off switch.
-As Perry shared, “It [Muncie Start] works by controlling the hydraulic flow of oil into the clutch piston.
+An image of a firetruck that is red and white in color.
+A firetruck is a common application that would use the Muncie Start to eliminate high-inertia startup.Brian likens this to a light bulb with a dimmer switch versus a light bulb with a normal on/off switch.
+As Brian shared, “It [Muncie Start] works by controlling the hydraulic flow of oil into the clutch piston.
 Instead of abruptly opening a valve from fully closed to fully open, we can now control that valve and gradually increase the pressure in the clutch pack.”

-“In this case, slower is better since that equates to a more gradual and smooth acceleration, which means less torque loading and less shock to the driven equipment,” noted Perry.
+“In this case, slower is better since that equates to a more gradual and smooth acceleration, which means less torque loading and less shock to the driven equipment,” noted Brian.

 RELATED ARTICLES: